Dr Pika Miklavc

 Qualifications and Memberships

 PhD on University of Ljubljana, Slovenia.
-Title of the thesis: Behavioral discrimination of amino acids in zebrafish (Danio rerio).
+Title of the thesis: Behavioural discrimination of amino acids in zebrafish (Danio rerio).
 2005.

 Habilitation on Ulm University, Germany.
 Title of the thesis: Regulation of hemifusion and post-fusion phase of exocytosis in alveolar type II cells.
 2015.